iainctduncan/photobot/docs/system_overview.md

 ## Thermal Camera
 We have successfully captured thermal images using a Flir A65 thermal camera.
 The installer script installs and compiles a custom C program for capturing thermal images.
+Thermal captures happen at regular intervals defined in the configuration file and are saved to the standard captures dir.
+Sample thermal captures are uploaded to the monitor panel aswell.

 ## AIS Receiver